Caretaker & Client

 Join us at an upcoming event!

-Tee Off to Prevent Blindness is an engagement golf tournament for healthcare providers, optometrists, ophthalmologists, industry vendors, and professionals who support increased vision resources and eye health.
-The target number of in-person participants is 144.
-Click here to learn more and register.
+Tee Off to Prevent Blindness presented by Heads Up Technologies is an engagement golf tournament for healthcare providers, optometrists, ophthalmologists, industry vendors, and professionals who support increased vision resources and eye health.
+Click here to learn more and register!

 Eye Health in the News